tu-darmstadt-ros-pkg/e_stop_manager/README.md

 | `tracked_topic`    | bool   | `true`: subscribe to `~/<name>`; `false`: managed source |
 | `initial_value`    | bool   | Startup state                                            |

+All aggregated groups are derived from the `aggregated_topic` values in `e_stop_config`, so no separate list is needed.

 ---

 # **Example Configuration**